 Didn’t say that though.
 Just said you were out.

 Shoulda known.
-I said I was thinkin’ of it earlier.
+Said I was thinkin’ of it earlier.

 You OK honey?
 Sit here a while.
 I’ll move the dog.